 The SilentStepStick is hardware/pin compatible with StepStick and Pololu A4988 drivers.
-However the TMC21x0 has different and more settings, which can be set via the CFG/MS pins and the DIR pin is inverted (direction).
-The TMC21x0 config pins also know three states: low (GND), high (VIO) and open (unconnected).
-The TMC2130 can be configured via CFG pins or SPI and the TMC2208 via CFG pins or UART.
+However the Trinamic TMCxxxx drivers have different and more settings, which can be set via the CFG/MS pins.

-For most cases (except a direct-driven extruder of a 3D printer) the 1⁄16 stealthChop mode (TMC2100: CFG1=open CFG2=open, TMC2208: MS1=VIO MS2=VIO) is suitable.
+For most cases (except a direct-driven extruder of a 3D printer) the nearly silent 1⁄16 stealthChop mode (TMC2100: CFG1=open CFG2=open, TMC220x: MS1=VIO MS2=VIO) is suitable.
 If you have problems like step losses then you can use a slower acceleration or a bit higher current setting in stealthChop or you can use the more powerful and louder 1⁄16 spreadCycle mode (TMC2100: CFG1=GND CFG2=open, TMC2208: configurate via UART).

-The best way to set the motor current is by measuring the voltage on the
+The best way to set the motor current on TMC2xxx SilentStepSticks with a potentiometer is by measuring the voltage on the

 Vref pin (0…2.5V) and adjusting the voltage with the potentiometer.